 All meat taken from our property is expected to be consumed.
 Hunters are encouraged to participate in a venison donation program that provides healthy venison to food pantries and homeless shelters.
 Venison is recognized as a healthier alternative to beef, both for the consumer and the environment.
 Deer are free of artificial hormones, organically raised and locally derived.
 Consuming venison actually reduces one’s carbon footprint.

 Is it safe to access these preserves during the hunting season?

 Some preserves will be closed during the hunting season, particularly smaller preserves, to ensure the safety of visitors and hunters.
 The larger preserves will be open to hunting and hiking.
 As a general rule, it is advised that hikers and dogs wear blaze orange or florescent pink during the hunting season.
 This is especially important when hiking state lands or other unknown properties.
-Those hunting Conservancy preserves have gone through a special permit approval process and must exhibit the highest safety and ethics standards.
+Those hunting at TNC preserves have gone through a special permit approval process and must exhibit the highest safety and ethics standards.
 They are reminded to know their target and know their background.
 Even on our properties, we have cited non-approved hunters for trespassing.
 While we do not anticipate problems, we still recommend the use of blaze orange or florescent pink.

 When do you expect the forests to recover?

 The results will not be immediate.
 This is a long-term solution to a problem that has taken 30 years to reach its current epidemic.
 We anticipate that measured differences will be observed within five years of the start of this program.
 The casual hiker may not notice much difference until we are well beyond this five year period.
 To help expedite visualizing the change we might expect, educational deer exclosures will be established at select preserves.
 These deer exclosures should highlight changes within two to three years.
 These exclosures will give an idea of the potential within these forests and allow today’s hikers to envision what the forest may look like in 10+ years.